Steve DeMarco: National Wrestling Alliance (2002)

-Professional Championship Wrestling (2003–present)
+Professional Championship Wrestling (2003–2012)

 On May 10, 2003, DeMarco made his debut in Professional Championship Wrestling.
 He soon moved to the cruiserweight division, where he defeated Duffy of the KEG Brothers for the Cruiserweight Championship.
 After losing the Cruiserweight Title, DeMarco formed a tag team with Action Jackson, and both would go on to win the Tag Team Championship after defeating The Professionals (Mike Thunder and John Allen).
 DeMarco continued to accumulate more titles, as he defeated Canyon for the Television Championship, The Uncut Title and ultimately the Heavyweight Championship after winning a one-night tournament, where he defeated BJ Turner, Lance Hoyt, and Shawn Hernandez to claim the title.
 However, DeMarco soon lost the Tag Team, Television and Heavyweight Titles, the latter of which to Hoyt, before he reclaimed it from Hoyt in a rematch.

-Pro Wrestling Alliance (2006–present)
+Pro Wrestling Alliance (2006–2012)

 In 2006, DeMarco joined Booker T's new promotion, the Pro Wrestling Alliance, where he received training from the promotion's school and Booker himself.
 At the promotion's debut show, Christmas Chaos, DeMarco lost to Umaga.
 On June 29, 2007, DeMarco and Franco Valentino lost to Kryll (AD Star and Creet) in the first round of a tournament to crown the first ever Tag Team Champions.
 On June 27, 2008, DeMarco and The Pride lost to Valentino and Neico in the first round of another Tag Team Title tournament.
 A little under a month later, DeMarco picked up his first victory in the promotion after defeating Tank Bishop.
 On October 31, DeMarco unsuccessfully competed in a six-man elimination match to crown the first ever Iron Man Champion.